weebNeedWeed/ws-deploying-spring-ecs-fargate/content/3-Cluster/3.6-ALB/_index.md

 Target groups are essential for routing requests to your registered resources, like EC2 instances, Lambda functions, or IP addresses.
 They use the protocol and port you define for this routing, and a single target can be registered with multiple target groups if needed.

-For our AWS Fargate tasks, we will create a target group of type IP addresses.
-This is because tasks launched using AWS Fargate are associated with an elastic network interface (ENI) and receive their own IP address, rather than running on an underlying Amazon EC2 instance managed by you.
+For our AWS Fargate tasks, we will create a **target group of type IP addresses**.
+This is because **tasks launched using AWS Fargate** are associated with an elastic network interface (ENI) and **receive their own IP address**, rather than running on an underlying Amazon EC2 instance managed by you.

 1\.
 Navigate to EC2:
    - In the AWS Console search bar, type `EC2`